How Courts Work

 How A Civil Case Moves Through The Courts

-- Pre-filing.
-During the pre-filing stage, the dispute arises and the parties make demands, try to negotiate a resolution, and prepare for the possibility of a court action.
+- Pre-filing: When the dispute arises.
+The parties may make demands, try to settle the issue, and possibly prepare for the possibility of a lawsuit.

-- Discovery.
-During the discovery stage, both sides exchange information and learn about the strengths and weaknesses of the other side's case.
+- Discovery: Both sides exchange information and learn about the strengths and weaknesses of the other side's case.

-- Post discovery/pre-trial.
-In this stage, the parties start preparing for trial; they get their evidence and witnesses in order, they might engage in some type of settlement conference, and they may file motions with the court to resolve the case or limit the issues for trial.
+- Post discovery/pre-trial: The parties prepare for trial; they gather their evidence and organize their witnesses in order.
+If possible the parties may attend a settlement conference.
+They may also file motions with the Court to resolve the case or limit the issues for trial.

-- Post-trial.
-During the post-trial stage, one or both of the parties might appeal the judgment that was entered at trial, or the winning party might try to collect the judgment that was entered.
+- Post-trial: The parties may appeal the judgment that was entered at trial; the winning party might try to collect the judgment that was entered.

 To learn more about civil cases, click to visit the Small Claims and Lawsuits for Money sections.